jooaos/watch-golang/README.md

 ## Air

-The air is responsible for recompile the binaries that will be injected inside the containers, for the installation, check [here]()
+The [air](https://github.com/air-verse/air) is responsible for recompile the binaries that will be injected inside the containers.

 ## Make (no required)